step-/find-n-run/usr/share/doc/findnrun/LUBUNTU.md

 ### gtk-dialog and libnotify-bin

-Ubuntu removed gtk-dialog from the offical repository a few versions ago, so you need to install gtk-dialog from a contributed repository.
+Ubuntu removed gtk-dialog from the offical repository a few releases ago, so you need to install gtk-dialog from a contributed repository.
 I tested lanzadoc's repository, which includes a 32-bit package only.
 An option for 64-bit system is listed further down.